ianes1978/lit-css-global-scope/README.md

 # lit-css-global-scope
-It simple import global styleSheet from document Object. it is usefull to import a glogal style in a webcomponent builded with **lit-element**
+It simple import global styleSheet from document Object. it is usefull to import a glogal style in a webcomponent builded with **lit-element**.
+Permit to retains the benefits of shadowdom and global css.
+You can use it with boostrap or other css framework

 # Use it
 ### Project setup